DreamingDevs/data_engineering_learning/README.md

 - **Primary key requirements**
   - Earlier versions required a **PK** always.
   - For incremental processing, **PK + `__rowMarker__`** are required so the engine can identify and apply changes correctly.

+---

+**Date:** 22 Nov 2025

+## Copilot in Microsoft Fabric — Key Capabilities & Considerations

+### Where Copilot Can Be Used

+#### 1. Data Pipelines (Data Factory)
+- Pipeline development through natural language (NLP)
+- Error categorization and explanation
+- Root-cause analysis for failures
+- Recommended corrective actions
+- Automatic pipeline documentation and summaries

+#### 2. Notebooks (Data Engineering / Data Science)
+- Coding assistant for starter code and iterative development
+- Error analysis and explanation
+- Auto-generated documentation and comments
+- Context-aware code suggestions based on data, schema, and notebook state

+### Additional Considerations

+- **Consumes Fabric Capacity:**
+  Copilot runs on your Fabric capacity; heavy usage may affect consumption and performance.

+- **Tenant-Level Governance:**
+  Admin controls for enabling/disabling Copilot, managing data sent to Azure OpenAI, and defining data residency rules.

+- **Non-Deterministic Behavior:**
+  Generated outputs may vary across sessions due to the nature of LLMs.

+---